at0mic-l1mbo/at0mic-l1mbo/README.md

 - [**SOC Homelab: Wazuh & Windows Server 2025**](#) — Deployment of a complete SIEM architecture for endpoint monitoring, threat detection, and vulnerability management.

----

-*All lab activities are performed in isolated, controlled environments for educational purposes only.*